Ballot Design and Electoral Outcomes: The Role of Candidate Order and Party Affiliation: Methodology

 \subsection{Estimation and inference}

-To carry out our analysis, we consider $C$ judicial contests indexed by $c$, each comprising $n_c$ precincts.
+To carry out our analysis, we consider $C$ judicial contests indexed by $c$, each with $n_c$ precincts, so that the total number of observations is $N = \sum_{c = 1}^{C} n_c$.
 We let $X_p$ be the share of the vote in the precinct $p$ for the presidential candidate on the same ballot and of the same party as the candidate in contest $c$.
-For each contest $c \in \{1, 2, \ldots, C\}$ and precinct $p \in \{1, 2, \ldots, n_c\}$, we also let $W_{cp}$ and $Z_c$, respectively, be the precinct- and contest-level covariates.
-We then consider the following partially linear specification that allows for contest-level treatment assignment and heterogeneous treatment effect:
+For each contest $c \in [C] \equiv \{1, 2, \ldots, C\}$ and precinct $p \in \{1, 2, \ldots, n_c\}$, we also let $W_{cp}$ and $Z_c$, respectively, be the precinct- and contest-level covariates.

+To implement DML, we specify an \emph{outcome model} that allows the flip effect to vary with the presidential vote share, and a \emph{treatment model} that exploits the quasi-randomized assignment of party-order flips at the contest level.
+For the outcome model, we set:

-where $f$ captures the \emph{flip effect}, the conditional average treatment effect of a party-order flip given the presidential vote share $X_p$.
-In \eqref{eq:outcome-model}, the function $g$ captures the contribution of $X_p$ and other covariates when the party order is not flipped, and the error terms $\epsilon_{cp}$ are assumed to be independent across contests and centered, i.e., $\E{\epsilon_{cp} | T_c, X_p, W_{cp}, Z_c} = 0$.
+where $f$ denotes the \emph{flip effect}, the conditional average treatment effect of a party-order flip given the presidential vote share $X_p$.
+In \eqref{eq:outcome-model}, the nuisance function $g$ captures the contribution of $X_p$ and the other covariates when the party order is not flipped, and the error terms $\epsilon_{cp}$ are assumed to be independent across contests and centered, i.e., $\E{\epsilon_{cp} | T_c, X_p, W_{cp}, Z_c} = 0$.

-We consider a specification in which the flip effect $f$ is modeled as a non-linear function of the presidential vote share, specifically as a polynomial of degree $q$:
+We consider a specification in which the flip effect $f$ is modeled as a non-linear function of the presidential vote share, specifically as a polynomial of degree $q \geq 0$:

 where $x$ is the presidential vote share and $\ttheta = (\theta_0, \ldots, \theta_q)$ is the vector of coefficients to be estimated.